 Original Goal

 Train and equip 900 healthcare workers to save an additional 600 mothers and 5400 newborns by 2023.
-To date, we’ve exceeded our goal already with more than 1200 health workers trained.
-The scale up to over 150 health facilities will reach nearly 3000 healthcare workers, with the potential to save thousands of mothers and newborns.
+To date, we’ve exceeded our goal, reaching nearly 3000 healthcare workers, with the potential to save thousands of mothers and newborns.

 What we hoped to achieve: